github/DPG-guidance/checklist.md

 #### Open Source License

-The open source license let people know how the software can be used, modified, and shared with others.
+An open source license lets people know how the software can be used, modified, and shared with others.
 The Open Source Initiative has an [excellent write up](https://opensource.org/licenses) of the various licenses as well as answers to many frequently asked questions about them.

-##### Note: Some people will be prohibited from contributing to open source projects that lack a Code of Conduct or an Open Source License.
+##### Note: Some people may be prohibited from contributing to open source projects by their employers if they lack a Code of Conduct or an Open Source License.

 #### Contributing File

-A contributing file should explain the process of how to contribute to your project as well as any technical requirements that may block them contributing.
-Your project should answer:
+A contributing file should explain the process of how to contribute to your project as well as any technical requirements that may block someone from contributing.
+Your contributing file should answer:
 * How does someone claim and have work assigned to them?
 * What the process for submitting code?
 Do they fork and submit that fork?
 Do they request to be a member and submit at PR?
 Something else?
 * How to run the project locally.